1. On 23rd June 2016, the UK held a referendum in which over half, 52%, of the electorate opted to leave the EU.

 7. Meanwhile, the economic crisis which engulfed the Eurozone resulted in very high levels of unemployment across Southern Europe and significant additional movement to the UK.

 8. Of the 3.5 million EU born people in the UK, 1.6 million are from the old Western European nations and the rest are mainly from East Europe.
 2.4 million are in employment, with the remaining 900,000 being either students, retired or, perhaps, working in the home.

-The average economic profile of EU migrants varies according to whether they are from the EU14 or the EU10.
+9. The economic profile of EU migrants varies according to whether they are from the EU14 or the EU10.
 Workers from the EU14 perform better than their UK born counterparts in terms of their employment rate, earnings and rate of benefit claim.
 Meanwhile the EU10 are more likely to be in work than the UK born but fare worse in terms of their earnings and their rate of benefit claims.
-(See here) The fiscal contribution of all EU migrants is estimated to be around zero, meaning that EU migrants pay about as much in tax as they take in benefits.
+(See here) The fiscal contribution of all EU migrants is estimated to be around zero, meaning that they pay about as much in tax as they take in benefits.
 (See here)